alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

 $CTA

-The consolidated list includes:
+The UK strategic export control lists include:

 - radioactive substances (‘radioactive sources’ or ‘radionuclides’) that can be used for military purposes
 - ‘dual use’ radioactive substances - substances that can be used for military or civilian purposes (for example, in research, medicine industry or agriculture)
-- other goods, technology or services that could make it possible to use a radioactive substance for military purposes (eg technology, software or training manuals)
+- other goods, technology or services that could make it possible to use a radioactive substance for military purposes (eg technology, software, training manuals, diagrams or blueprints)

+This includes information in any form.
+For example print, email, telephone or electronic file transfer.

 ‘Dual use’ items can be raw materials, components or finished systems.